AkashSkySingh/InFINiWars/README.md

 With this **Space Invaders** simulator, users will be able to:

 - [ ] Start, mute, and reset the game board
-- [ ] Move their "spacecraft" for dynamic movement
+- [ ] Move "spacecraft" and fire at enemies
-- [ ] Return  fire to enemies, and see dynamic feedback
+- [ ] "Invaders" which move towards "spacecraft"
 - [ ] See their score and levels complete

 In addition, this project will include: